bcodell/activity_schema_demo/README.md

 3. `dbt-activity-schema` [package documentation](https://dbt-activity-schema.notion.site/dbt-activity-schema-1b4fff4d0b2d43c8a3fedd857a21b47e)

 # Environment Setup
-This demo was built using `dbt-core` and `dbt-postgres` version 1.2.0 on Python 3.10.
+This demo was built using Python 3.10, and has been validated on `dbt-core` and `dbt-postgres` version 1.2.0 and 1.3.0.

 # Model Organization
 The `models` directory has the following structure: